Geuxy/hall-of-shame/README.md

 # hall-of-shame
+## Important Note
+Don't mind the spelling mistakes, sometimes i forget what im even writing for this stupid idea.

 ## Quantam
 A skid that develops Fluid Client.
 Imagine asking me for permission to use a publically available client base with no license when you literally already used it LOL.
 ![quantam1](https://github.com/user-attachments/assets/c1ead0c7-f0ac-4e31-ad8f-52709570ae2d)